I’m looking for:

 - Visit our Travel Information page for links to local, regional, and international travel websites.

-- The Cities of Bellingham, Blaine, Ferndale and Lynden are all waiving late fees and suspending water shutoffs.
+- Cities are waiving late fees and suspending water shutoffs.
 Additional information is available on their city websites:

 - If you need assistance with your energy bill, here is the Opportunity Council Energy Assistance Program